hiimOmagh/Pflanzbestand_und_Lichttest_-Haus-/README.md

 1. Edit `app/src/main/assets/targets.json` and add another object to the list.
 2. Reinstall the app or clear its data so the database is recreated and picks up the changes.

+## Localization

+The project currently provides English and Spanish translations.
+To contribute another language, copy `app/src/main/res/values/strings.xml` into a new `values-xx` directory, translate all strings, and open a pull request.

 ## Repository threading

 `PlantRepository` executes database work on a background executor and delivers